 The Hyundai Ioniq 5 is fitted with an 11 kW on-board charger for Type 2 AC charging as standard.
 This means that even when connected to a fast charger with a rated output above 11 kW, the Hyundai Ioniq 5 will only be able to charge at up to 11 kW.
 Hyundai Ioniq 5 models are capable of ultra-rapid charging at up to 225 kW DC.
-The table below shows the estimated time to charge your IONIQ 5 from empty to full.
-For rapid charging, we show the time to charge from 20% - 80%, as charging tends to slow outside this range to protect the battery.
+Hyundai Ioniq 5's fast charging capabilities, in the 10-80% SOC range for which we have data, are simply amazing.
+Once drivers around the world confirm similar results as presented by the Hyundai.

-16 Photos.
-However, the Ioniq 5's best charging feature is really its ability to recharge from 10% to 80% in only 18 minutes when charging from a 350 kW DC fast charger, and also when the battery.
+However, the Ioniq 5's best charging feature is really its ability to recharge from 10% to 80% in only 18 minutes when charging from a 350 kW DC fast charger, and also when the battery is warm.

 The 2022 Hyundai Ioniq 5 is working on providing a much faster charging time compared to rivals like the Ford Mustang Mach-E and the Tesla Model Y. For example, with a standard three-prong plug that you use with a 120-volt outlet provides about three miles of range per hour.
 But three miles of range per hour can take ages to provide a full charge.